 Over the years that Metro Housing has administered the RAFT program, one of the most consistent and surprising findings has been the fact that few households receive assistance more than once.
 Table 8 shows data on repeat participation in the RAFT program.
-Of the households that received RAFT in FY20, only four percent received RAFT in FY19, and just 17 percent participated in the program in any of the previous four fiscal years.
+Of the households that received RAFT in FY20, only four percent received RAFT in FY19.
 Between FY16 and FY20, Metro Housing made RAFT payments to 7,695 households.
 Fewer than 17 percent of these households received assistance from the organization more than once.
 During this period, the median income of households that received RAFT ranged from \$14,000 - \$16,000, well below 30 percent of median for all households in the region and below the federal poverty level.